 Palm Beach is a little town located north of Sydney and has one of the best beaches on the East Coast of Australia.
 It takes just under an hour to drive here from Sydney so it’s easy to reach.
 The town sits on a long peninsula with the Pittwater Lagoon on one side and the open ocean on the other.
 This means you’ll get to enjoy a surf beach as well as a calm lagoon which is perfect for water sports.

-Palm Beach also has lots of little restaurants and shops to choose from.
+Ideal for short breaks from Sydney, Palm Beach also has lots of little restaurants and shops to choose from.
 You’ll also find campgrounds as well as some smaller hotels in town which make it the perfect weekend getaway.
 With lots to see and do nearby staying overnight is an absolute must.
 Enjoy an early morning walk on the beach or an afternoon at Great Mackarel Beach which lies on the other side of the lagoon and can easily be reached via ferry.

 An absolute must-do activity to try while you are there is to hike to the Barrenjoey Lighthouse which sits at the very tip of the peninsula.
 The hike is quick and easy and the views are more than rewarding.
 You’ll get a sweeping panorama over the entire bay and the beautiful beach below.
 Make sure to pack your camera!
 It’s absolutely worth it.